kngetich45/laravel-vue-ecommerce/README.md

     ```

 3. Copy the *.env.example* file and rename it to *.env*
+       - For Host address use localhost, 127.0.0.1 or your local ip address(192.168.0.1)

-4. Generate an app encryption key
+5. Generate an app encryption key

     ```
     php artisan key:generate
     ```

-5. Create an empty database for our application
+6. Create an empty database for our application

-6. In the *.env* file, add database information to allow Laravel to connect to the database
+7. In the *.env* file, add database information to allow Laravel to connect to the database

-7. Migrate the database
+8. Migrate the database

     ```
     php artisan migrate
     ```

-8. Seed the database
+9. Seed the database

     ```
     php artisan db:seed
     ```

-9. Create the JWT secret key
+10. Create the JWT secret key

     ```
     php artisan jwt:secret